 In the VSA, the Revolutionary Trail travels east-to-west along the Mohawk River for a length of approximately 5.36 miles.
 A total of 0.51-mile, or 9.5% of the road is predicted to receive variable and intermittent visibility of the solar arrays.
 The occurrence of potential visibility is found between east of the Village of Palatine and west of fringe of the VSA.
-The solar arrays are variable in distance to NY5 (approximately 0.5 to 5 miles), when considering factors that affect viewing conditions, such that most viewers from NY5 will be traversing at relatively high speeds (55 MPH), the presence of existing tree vegetation that shields most of the route (see LOS L2 of Attachment 4), as well as the limited shoulder widths that prohibit a safe pull-off location and/or walking/biking path, it is therefore expected that the frequency and view of the solar arrays from NY5 will to be minimal to none.
+The solar arrays are variable in distance to NY5 (approximately 0.5 to 5 miles), when considering factors that affect viewing conditions, such that most viewers from NY5 will be traversing at relatively high speeds (55 Miles Per Hour [MPH] Federal Highway Administration), the presence of existing tree vegetation that shields most of the route (see LOS L2 of Attachment 4 of the VIA), as well as the limited shoulder widths that prohibit a safe pull-off location and/or walking/biking path, it is therefore expected that the frequency and view of the solar arrays from NY5 will to be minimal to none.
 Consequentially, a negative visual change is not anticipated at this resource.